 3. North Carolina Landlord-Tenant Right of Entry

-So, do you have to provide your North Carolina tenant with a proper notice of entry?
-No. There are no rules regarding North Carolina landlord right of entry and how much notice you need to provide your tenant prior to entering.
+So, do landlords have to provide their North Carolina tenants with a proper notice of entry?
+No. There are no specific rules regarding a North Carolina landlord’s right of entry and how much notice landlords need to provide before entering the rented unit.

-That said, it’s still advisable to provide them with a 24 hours’ notice prior to entering their units.
+That said, it’s still advisable to provide tenants with a 24-hour notice prior to entering their units.

-In addition, the time of entry must be reasonable.
+Additionally, the time of entry must be reasonable.
 For example, between 8:00 AM and 5:00 PM during weekdays, and between 10:00 AM and 3:00 PM during weekends.
+Failure to follow reasonable practices could lead to disputes that may end up in court, especially when rent-related issues are involved.

 4. North Carolina Lease Termination and Eviction